 Education

 Education is a cornerstone of children and young people’s experiences.
 Young people should feel fully informed to make decisions based on what education choices and funding are available to them.
-Young people can also contribute to shaping the future of education by sharing feedback about their experiences to inform the future of education in the UK.
+Young people can also contribute to shaping the future of education by sharing feedback about their experiences.

 Who’s Responsible